geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 #permalink:
 title: 'The Variable Projection Method - Nonlinear Least Squares Fitting with VarPro (Update 12/2023)'
 comments_id: 11
+math: true
 ---

-The Variable Projection method is not a widely known algorithm in the context of nonlinear least squares fitting.
+The Variable Projection method is a lesser known algorithm in the domain of nonlinear least squares fitting.
 It is interesting because it makes clever use of linear algebra to potentially speed up fitting certain classes of functions to data.
 I'll introduce the method